 What is it?
 Okay, I’ll be honest.
-It is not necessarily “the best” thing you can get at the Norway pavilion but it is certainly the most unique!
-A traditional spirit made of grains, potatoes, and herbs and is served as a shot.
+The drink is not necessarily “the best” thing you can get at the Norway pavilion, but it is certainly the most unique!
+It is a traditional spirit made of grains, potatoes, and herbs and is served as a shot.
 It has been served in Norway for hundreds of years on special occasions like Christmas!

 Where can I get it?
 The beer cart in Norway

 Other Notes: This is a strong and interesting drink.
 If you prefer, you can go with one of the beers at the beer cart but they aren’t necessarily anything special.

 To celebrate finishing off your drinking around the world at Epcot Passport, treat yourself to a margarita made or a shot of one of the over 200 tequilas available at the Mexican pavilion.
 If you still feel like a beer, Dos Equis is always a great choice.